Company Logo

 How to request support from the program:

-The Traditional Healers Program tries to ensure as many people as possible are able to access financial support for healing each year.
-As funds are limited, repeat requests are approved based on resources.
+The Traditional Healers Program strives to provide financial support for healing to as many individuals as possible each year.
+Please note that funds are limited, and repeat requests are subject to resource availability only.

 Email: traditionalhealers@scoinc.mb.ca